raspberrypilearning/encoded-art/en/step_6.md

 --- collapse ---
 ---
-title: Matching the case of the input to your dictionary keys
+title: Match the case of the input to your dictionary keys
 ---

 --- code ---